In Saxon Times Barnet was part of an extensive wood called Southaw,

 There use to be a cinema where Budgens now stands and at this moment

-in time there are now three pubs in the village with the Cat and Lantern
+in time there is now only one pub in the village with the Cat and Lantern

 It only takes a few minutes to walk through the village and it does